 Setup and Configuration↑ Back to top

-To set up the connection between your WooCommerce shopping cart and Xero account, there are two steps:
+To set up the connection between your WooCommerce store and Xero account, there are two steps:

 - You will need to create a private Xero application in your Xero portal

 Note: Per limits set by Xero, a single Xero app will only support a maximum of 25 OAuth connections and a connection to two (2) organizations.

 Step 1: Create a new application in Xero Developer portal ↑ Back to top

 Go to the Xero Developer portal My Apps ( you may need to log in using your xero.com credentials ) section and click on the “New app” button:

 - App name – this is the name of your application, choose an easy-to-remember name

 Note: Do not include a symbol in the app name or connection may fail.

-- OAuth 2.0 grant type – this should be set to Web app
+- Integration type – this should be set to Web app

-Note: if you are doing a fresh install your settings will look as on the next screenshot.
+Note: if you are doing a fresh install your WooComemerce Xero settings will appear similar to the next screenshot.
 If you previously had a WooCommerce Xero integration set up you should still see the old settings fields – they will be removed once you will finish this setup guide.

 Step 2: Connect your Xero application to WooCommerce

 - Copy the Client id, go back to your WooCommerce Xero admin settings page and paste it into the Client id field

 Note: The client secret key is visible only once so if you lose it you will need to generate it once again.

 - Go back to your Xero Application and click Save (your secret is no longer visible in Xero application).
 Go to your WooCommerce Xero admin panel and also click Save.

 You should now see that the “Sign in with Xero” button is now Active:

 After clicking connect you will be taken back to the WooCommerce Xero page that will confirm the status of the connection.